nllz/IRTF-HRPC/draft-research.md

 - Right to participate in cultural life, arts and science
 - Right to political participation

 ##### Censorship resistance

+Question(s):
 Does this protocol introduce new identifiers that might be associated with persons or content?
 Does your protocol make it apparent or transparent when filtering happens?

+Explanation:
+Censorship resistance refers to the methods and measures to prevent Internet censorship.

+Example:
-Identifiers of content exposed within a protocol might be used to facilitate censorship, as in the case of HTTP in this particular scenario [...].
+Identifiers of content exposed within a protocol might be used to facilitate censorship, as in the case of IP based censorship, which affects protocols like HTTP.
+Filtering can be made apparent by the use of status code 451 – which allows server operators to operate with greater transparency in circumstances where issues of law or public policy affect their operation {{Bray}}.

 Impacts:

-- Right to freedom of expression
+•	Right to freedom of expression
-- Right to political participation
+•	Right to political participation
-- Right to participate in cultural life, arts and science
+•	Right to participate in cultural life, arts and science
-- Right to freedom of assembly and association
+•	Right to freedom of assembly and association

 ##### Open Standards
 Is your protocol fully documented in a way that it could be easily implemented, improved, build upon and/or further developed.
 Is there any proprietary code needed for the implementation, running or further development of your protocol?